-In accordance with statue 1008.25, the Santa Rosa School District utilizes a school-wide progress monitoring process.
+In accordance with statue 1008.25, the Santa Rosa County school district utilizes a school-wide progress monitoring process.
 Academic, attendance, and behavioral data on each student is evaluated to determine the effectiveness of the core instructional program as well as additional intervention strategies.
-A Progress Monitoring Plan (PMP) will be established for those students not demonstrating proficiency based on spring testing data from the previous year or previous year's grades as detailed in 5.3071.
+Students not demonstrating proficiency are assigned a teacher specifically trained and certified to address that need.
+This is the first level of intervention.
+The school administration meets regularly throughout the year with each teacher to review the progress of these students and adjust instruct as warranted by data reviews.
+A Progress Monitoring Plan (PMP) will be established for those students not demonstrating success with the first level of intervention.
+The PMP documents additional interventions, proficiency based on spring testing data from the previous year's grades as detailed in 5.3071.

-Additional diagnostic assessments will be used to determine the nature of the student's difficulty and areas of academic need.
+Additional diagnostic assessments will-may be used to determine the nature of the student's difficulty and areas of academic need.
 The Progress Monitoring Plan (PMP) may also be based on the student's academic performance in class or other diagnostic assessment during the year and implemented when the need is recognized during the year.

-If the student has been identified as having a deficiency in reading, the PMP will identify the student's specific areas of deficiency in phonemic awareness, phonics, fluency, comprehension and vocabulary, and will also identify the desired levels of performance in these areas.
+If the student has been identified as having a deficiency in reading, and a the-PMP is warranted will identify the student's specific areas of deficiency in phonemic awareness, phonics, fluency, comprehension and vocabulary, and will also identify the desired levels of performance in these areas.
 The PMP will identify the instructional and support services to be provided.
 The PMP will be developed in consultation with the parent.
 Schools shall also provide for the frequent monitoring of the student's performance in meeting the desired levels of performance.
 District school boards shall assist schools and teachers in implementing research-based reading activities that have been shown to be successful in teaching reading to low-performing students.